yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 You will submit your assignment using GitHub Classroom.

-This submission will be scored out of 100 points, 90 of which will be awarded for implementation of tasks and accompanying tests, and the remaining 10 for following style guidelines.
+This submission will be scored out of 100 points, 80 of which will be awarded for implementation of tasks and accompanying tests, and the remaining 20 in the manual testing section covered below.

 The grading repo has the autograder's script files in server/.grading.
 You are not allowed or supposed to change those files.
 Editing those files will amount to 0 for the entire assignment.
 If you accidentally changed them then let us know and we can help you revert those changes.
 During grading we will verify to see if you changed these files.